NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 Resolve compatibility problems step by step

+There is no labelmap editor in Slicer 5.
+Is it possible to keep the Editor module and rename it to LabelmapEditor ?

 ## Progress and Next Steps